rtCamp/amphtml/docs/spec/bento-access.md

 `bento-access` is similar to the `amp-access` but in addition, it provides `localStorage` feature to store variables in order to minimize unnecessary server requests.

 ## Configuration
-In order to have `bento-access` track variable between server and `localStorage`, a configuration is needed. in `bento-access`, a variable is similar to `amp-access` visibility property.
+In order to have `bento-access` track variable between server and `localStorage`, configuration is needed.
+In `bento-access`, a variable is similar to `amp-access` visibility property.

 Configuration provides detail about when to send or request server for the variable and to store them into `localStorage`.